chenyao0910/stockx-discord-webhook/README.md

 Just simply type the command `!sku {keyword or SKU}

-Feel free to contact me if you discover any issues.
+Feel free to contact me if you discover any issues, and any pull requests are welcome.

 ## Preview